xiix0/scam/README.md

-You get along very well with everyone except animals and people.
+You will be a winner today.
+Pick a fight with a four-year-old.